Gender Dysphoria

 Gender Dysphoria and Mental Health

-Support and Counseling for Gender Dysphoria
+How Support and Counseling Help

 Hormone Therapy for Gender Dysphoria

-Medication Options for Gender Dysphoria
+Medications for Gender Dysphoria

-Gender Dysphoria after Puberty
+Gender Dysphoria After Puberty

 Gender Dysphoria and Disability